Render realistic images from 3D models in IRONCAD (Part 1 of 2)

 IC GI

-GI light is like a large sphere that emits light from all directions and edges towards the centre of the sphere.
-As a user, setting up the natural light is quite easy in IRONCAD but GI light can also be, with certain settings, computationally demanding which means that the rendering will take longer to produce.
+GI light is like a large sphere that emits light from all directions and edges towards the center of the sphere.
+As a user, in IRONCAD it is quite easy to set up the natural light.
+But GI light can also, with certain settings, be very computationally intensive which means that the rendering will take longer to produce.

 The rendering tools can be found under the tab Visualization and under Render-group.
 You can also access the settings via Property Browser: